roxiness/v3.routify.dev/src/routes/docs/1.guide/3.advanced/how-it-works.md

 ### Rendering a page

-The following process, shows a simplified example of how Routify renders a page.
+The following process, shows a simplified example of how Routify renders a page internally.

 #### 1. Get the current URL